12 Ways How You Can Help A Cancer Patient

-Cancer can be a long and emotional journey but with this 12 Ways How You Can Help A Cancer Patient list, you can make a difference in someone’s life by giving encouragement, sharing sorrows and joys and understanding their needs
+Cancer can be a long and emotional journey, but with this guide, How To Help A Cancer Patient, you can make a difference during their journey.
+This guide will help you learn how to encourage, share sorrows and joys and understand their needs.

-When I was diagnosed with colon cancer I was homeschooling our last two kids for their junior and senior year.
-Knowing what I was up against treatment wise we decided to send our junior to private school and our senior, Courtney, decided to get her CNA license and stay home with me so she could be my caregiver through chemo, radiation, and several surgeries.
+When I was diagnosed with colon cancer, I was homeschooling our last two kids for their junior and senior years.
+Knowing what I was up against treatment wise, we decided to send our junior to private school.
+Our senior, Courtney, decided to get her CNA license and stay home with me so she could be my caregiver through chemo, radiation, and several surgeries.

 I believe she learned more about life and what she wanted to do as a career that year than she ever would have had she gone to school.
 She did pick up where she left off the following year with a new perspective on life and how she would like to live her own.

 Courtney wrote this list as part of a college class presentation she had to do.
 It has wonderful tips from a caregiver’s perspective for helping close family and friends to acquaintances with cancer.